moyen-blog/goldmark-extensions/README.md

 ## Markdown Text Snippet

-Include the Goldmark extension with `meta.SnippetExtension(max)` where `max` is the maximum length of the generated snippet.
+Include the Goldmark extension with `extensions.SnippetExtension(max)` where `max` is the maximum length of the generated snippet.

 ### Markdown Syntax